 What types of mitochondrial disease could it treat?

 Bezafibrate has been trialed in patients with evidence of muscle weakness (myopathy) and a particular genetic error causing mitochondrial disease (the m.3243A>G mutation).
 It is currently being trialed as a treatment for Leber’s Hereditary Optic Neuropathy (LHON), a mitochondrial disease in which symptoms are almost uniquely limited to the cells at the back of the eye, resulting in vision loss in both eyes.

 Have there been any trials of Bezafibrate?

-Bezafibrate has been trialled for a number of conditions (other than mitochondrial disease) and is already licensed as a treatment.
-Because of this, the side effects of Bezafibrate are well known.
-There is currently one ongoing clinical trial to study the effect of Bezafibrate in patients with mitochondrial disease.
-This is an open-label, non-randomised trial, meaning that both the researchers and the participants know what treatment they are taking.
-The study aims to assess the safety and tolerability of Bezafibrate in 10 patients with mitochondrial disease and determine its effect on mitochondrial function.
+Bezafibrate has been trialed for a number of conditions (other than mitochondrial disease) and is already licensed as a treatment.
+Because of this, the side effects are well known.
+There has been a clinical trial to study the effect of Bezafibrate in patients with mitochondrial disease.
+This was an open-label, non-randomised trial, meaning that both the researchers and the participants knew what treatment they were taking.
+The study aimed to assess the safety and tolerability of Bezafibrate in 10 patients with mitochondrial disease and determine its effect on mitochondrial function over 12 weeks.